-Any member of the JJCC may recuse themselves and shall do so if there is a potential conflict of interest.
+Any member of the JJCC may recuse themselves, and shall do so especially due to if there is a potential conflict of interest.

 Any member of the JJCC may abstain from voting on a particular matter.
-Abstention is the act of withholding of a vote as a voting member cannot be compelled to vote on a matter.
+Abstention is the act of withholding of a vote as ane-voting member cannot be compelled to vote on a matter.